budapest view over the tower

 Strange knickknacks and other assorted objects in a Budapest ruin bar, which is a flea-market-like decorated bar in the Jewish district.
 A famous part of any Budapest visit.

-While granted, they have become quite touristy, I think it’s with good reason: there is no real equal to these pubs anywhere else I can think of.
+Ruin pubs (also called ruin bars) are a Budapest institution and I think that it’s an essential part of any visit to the city.
+While they have become quite touristy, I think it’s with good reason: there is no real equal to these pubs anywhere else I can think of.

 Ruin pubs started cropping up in the Jewish Quarter in the early 2000s, which was previously full of abandoned buildings after World War II decimated Hungary’s Jewish population.

+It all started as an experiment of sorts, when some locals took over an abandoned building complex in the area and furnished it with random antiques and junk.
 They started selling cheap drinks to a crowd of young forward-thinking people: this enterprise would end up being known as Szimpla Kert, the first and most famous ruin pub.

 Allison's hand holding a glass of palinka at a Budapest ruin bar